Calgary Catholic School District

-Calgary Roman Catholic Separate School District No. 1 or the Calgary Catholic School District (CSSD) is the Roman Catholic separate school board in Calgary, Alberta, Canada.
+Calgary Roman Catholic Separate School District No. 1 or the Calgary Catholic School District (CCSD) is the Roman Catholic separate school board in Calgary, Alberta, Canada.
 It also serves the neighbouring communities of Airdrie, Chestermere, Cochrane and Rocky View County.
 The CSSD receives funding for students from the provincial government of Alberta.

 History

 The district was founded on 18 December 1885 as the Lacombe Roman Catholic School District No. 1 in what was then part of the North West Territories.
 Its first school, also built in 1885, was St. Mary's, which is the oldest operating school in Calgary (though in a newer building).

 Size

 The CSSD is second in size (by student count) to the city's main school board, the public Calgary Board of Education (CBE).
 Unlike the Calgary Board of Education, the territory of the CSSD extends slightly outside the municipal limits of the city.
+It is the largest publicly funded Catholic School District in Western Canada.

 For the 2020 - 2021 school year, there were over 59,000 students in the CSSD, with 118 schools in total.